structurely/ecs-autoscale/README.md

 #### Scaling individual services

-Individual services can be scaled up or down according to arbitrary metrics.
+Individual services can be scaled up or down according to arbitrary metrics, as long as those metrics can be gathered through a simple HTTP request.
 For example, celery workers can be scaled according to the number of queued messages.

 #### Scaling up the cluster